eossf/terraform-cert/lesson10/readme.md

 cp -f model main.tf
 ````

-## remove manually resource
+## steps to do
 - change the internal_port to list type, set two elements in the array: 1880, 1881 ...
 - set value container_count to : 4
 - add a max function with 1880
 - add a min , still 1880

 ## Outcome
-just do a plan to verify
+just do a plan or apply to verify